ncatlab/nlab-content/pages/4689.md

 A theory of _quantum gravity_ is supposed to be a [[quantum field theory]] (QFT) -- or something similar -- that corresponds to the [[classical field theory]] of [[gravity]], possibly by [[quantization]].

+While the [[Einstein-Hilbert action]] (or any of its variants) that defines the dynamics of gravity makes perfect sense at low energies as the definition of an [[effective quantum field theory]] (see there for details), it cannot be a non-effective theory at arbitrary high energies: because it is not [[renormalization|renormalizable]].

+Approaches to a full quantization of gravity therefore roughly fall into two different strategies

+1. One assumes that the Einstein-Hilbert action is indeed the [[effective QFT]] that approximates a "[[UV-completion]]", a more fundamental theory valid at all energies.
+This is the approach taken for instance in [[string theory]].

+1. One assumes that by some other fact that has been overlooked, one can make sense of a non-perturbative quantization of the EH action at arbitrary energies after all.
+This is for instance the case in speculations that EH-gravity has a [[UV fixed point]].

-There are various proposals for what quantum gravity might be, but a comprehensive theory is missing to date.
+Accordingly, there are various proposals for what quantum gravity might be, but a comprehensive theory is missing to date.
 This is in stark contrast to the situation for the other fundamental [[force]]s of the [[standard model of particle physics]]: these are [[Yang-Mills field]]s, whose nature as QFTs is, while subtle, well understood.
 Indeed, the theoretical and experimental sucess of [[Yang-Mills theory]] is the main reason for the belief that QFT is the right framework for fundamental physics, and that also the field of gravity must have a description in this form.

 Indeed, a model of fundamental physics where Yang-Mills fields are quantized but gravity is not is incomplete and arguably even inconsistent.
 Central motivating examples for this come from [[black hole]]-physics: